-A nurse by training, Rose has been involved in the public health system for most of her career.
-Over the past 30-odd years she has worked in a number of different areas.
+A nurse by training, Rose has been involved in a number of different areas in the public health system for around 30 years.
 This has given her a broad insight into service quality, government strategy, the regulatory environment, and how the health and disability system works.

 Rose’s role at HDC fulfils her natural desire to help people, particularly the more vulnerable who are less able to speak up for themselves.

 Dr Vanessa Caldwell (Kāi Tahu, Te Rapuwai, Waitaha, Kati Māmoe) was appointed to the role of Deputy Commissioner in 2021.
 She brings extensive knowledge of the health system with particular experience in mental health and addictions.